Reviews12 min read

 What Is Pipedrive, Exactly?

-Picture a software company born out of frustration.
-That's essentially Pipedrive's origin story.
-Founded in 2010 in Tallinn, Estonia, by a group of salespeople who were sick of using CRMs built for managers rather than the people actually closing deals, Pipedrive was designed from the ground up around one idea: the pipeline.
+Picture a software company created out of pure frustration.
+That's basically Pipedrive's story.
+Launched in 2010 from Tallinn, Estonia, by a team of salespeople tired of using CRMs built for suits in conference rooms instead of people actually doing the selling, Pipedrive had one core idea: make the pipeline the center of everything.

-In the CRM market, Pipedrive sits in a specific sweet spot.
-It's more opinionated and sales-focused than something like HubSpot's free tier, but far less overwhelming than Salesforce.
-Think of it as the CRM that says, "here's your pipeline, here's what you need to do today, now go sell."
+In the CRM world, Pipedrive sits in a pretty specific lane.
+It's way more opinionated and sales-first than HubSpot's free option, but nowhere near as complex as Salesforce.
+The pitch is simple: here's your pipeline, here's what needs doing today, now go make the sale.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.